cschweig2/chelseas-pizza/README.md

 3. _Select your pizza size: medium or large._
 4. _Once the topping and size selections are made, click the "Calculate Cost" button below._
 5. _You will find your total pizza cost below the "Calculate Cost" button._
+6. _Click "Reset Pizza Order" to create a new order._

 ### View locally (on computer)
 1. _Open web browser and go to https://github.com/cschweig2/chelseas-pizza_